In short, the Sia project is intended to allow you to maintain control of your data.

-When a renter creates a storage contract and begins to upload their data, Sia encrypts and breaks apart the data into pieces and distributes it to multiple hosts (currently 30).
+When a renter creates a storage contract via the Sia-UI and begins to upload their data, Sia encrypts and breaks apart the data into pieces and distributes it to multiple hosts (currently 30, using default settings).
 The data is broken apart with the use of an algorithm called Reed-Solomon codes, to a level of 3x redundancy.
 This means that only 10 pieces of the original 30 are needed in order to reconstruct the data.
 This allows up to 20 of the 30 hosts to go offline or lose the data, and the data will still be accessible.
 If your hosts are online 90% of the time, this results in over 99.99% overall uptime of data stored on the Sia network.

-Since the data is encrypted and split into pieces, hosts have no way of accessing the data, or even being able to determine what type of data they're storing.
+Normal Sia renter data is encrypted and split into pieces by default, so hosts have no way of accessing a private renter's data, or even being able to determine what type of data they're storing.
 The renter can feel secure in knowing that only they have access to their data, and the host is protected from liability for any data they store because it is impossible for the host to know anything about the data.
 Hosts are also incentiviced to stay online and retain data via a number of host scoring metrics.